 - Use an ankle brace when performing activities with lateral motions.

 - Custom Molded Orthotics

-How is an Ankle Sprain treated?
+How is an Ankle Sprain treated in Beverly Hills?

 Dr. Soomekh educates that early diagnosis and treatment of an ankle sprain is the key to successful treatment, faster recovery and painless lifestyle.
 Patients that sustain an ankle sprain and “walk it off” or postpone treatment are more likely to incur chronic pain and loss of function.